phalcon/cphalcon/CONTRIBUTING.md

 gdb /usr/sbin/apache2 /path/to/core
 ```

-Than, at the gdb prompt, type
+Then, at the gdb prompt, please type

 ```
 bt full